spacetelescope/style-guides/guides/python-testing.md

 For GitHub, here are some services available:

+* GitHub Actions: This is a paid service billed centrally to STScI.
+  Repositories on ``spacetelescope`` GitHub organization should use it, if possible.
 * Jenkins CI: This is an in-house CI solution with virtually no limitation (but do not push your luck).
 It supports storing big data and artifacts in Artifactory.
 Its internal-only instance also supports direct access to